 We do see a decline in the average liability premium from 2019 to 2020 in Michigan and countrywide.
-This is likely due to a decrease in driving in first year of the Covid19 pandemic.
+This is likely due to a decrease in driving in the first year of the Covid19 pandemic.
 Many insurers provided premium refunds to their policyholders which would cause the weighted average premium to fall.
-Additionally, insurers may have reduced rates for policies issued in 2020 but that extended into 2021.
+Additionally, in Michigan, insurers may have reduced rates for policies issued in 2020 but that extended into 2021 when the medical cost controls for PIP coverage first took effect.

 We calculated more recent average premium trends using data from the Fast Track Monitoring System (FTMS).
-In constructing this system, industry statistical agents (Verisk and the National Independent Statistical Service) obtain data from a large portion of the industry to determine how auto insurance costs and premiums are trending.
-The data for this system are not developed, e.g., claim costs are on a paid basis, not on an incurred basis.
-Hence, this data set does not reflect insurers' estimates of what they will ultimately pay out on claims.
-Still, these data enable us to get an initial look at claim costs and premiums in 2020 and 2021 when the new law first took effect.
+In constructing this system, industry statistical agents (Verisk and the Independent Statistical Service) obtain data from a large portion of the industry to determine how auto insurance claim costs and premiums are trending.
+The data for this system are not "developed," e.g., claim costs are on a paid basis, not on an incurred basis.
+Hence, these data do not reflect insurers' estimates of what they will ultimately pay out on claims.
+Still, these data enable us to get an initial look at claim costs and premiums in 2021 and 2022 when the new law first took effect.